Yes, Virginia, There Is a Santa Claus. Thank God!

 The two teenage girls were both working and assured me that they would take care of Christmas for their younger siblings.
 Not wanting to whine about my circumstances, I just kept working, knowing that things would work out, regardless of the number of presents on Christmas day.

-I belonged to a book club then, and although I didn't feel like I fit in, socioeconomically, the girls in my book club were always kind.
-I began to feel like I belonged somewhere other than at work, and over the years, we developed a close-knit friendship within our group.
+I belonged to a book club then, and although I didn't feel like I fit in socioeconomically, the girls in my book club were always kind.
+I began to feel like I belonged somewhere other than at work, and over the years, we had developed a close-knit friendship within our group.

 As I went through my divorce and the changes that came along with that, my book club girlfriends were always there to lend an ear or a shoulder to cry on.
 Often they offered good advice about how to move forward with my life.
 That group of women was instrumental in teaching me that we create our own lives and that we are responsible to ourselves and to our children to create the best life we possibly can.